ryantd42/NY-Legislative-Git/2023/S4715A-2023/bill.md

  benefits  associated  with  coverage  under  such  section,  by filing a request to that effect with the state comptroller no later than one year from the effective date of this act.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD06211-05-3
+ S. 4715--A  2

   § 2.
 All costs associated with implementing the provisions of this act shall be borne by the village of Dobbs Ferry.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06211-03-3
- S. 4715  2

   § 3.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This bill would grant Gabriel Bonilla, a Tier 2 member of the New York